tiutenkoff/tiutenkoff/README.md

 ## 📝 About me

 I'm **React Front-end developer**.
-I have experience in layout of layouts of different complexity, creating adaptive layouts, creating websites with jQuery, as well as in working with various tools: redux, axios, scss, github and others.
+I have experience in layout of layouts of different complexity, creating adaptive layouts, creating websites with jQuery, as well as in working with various tools: redux, typescript, axios, scss, github and others.

 <ul>
     <li><img src="https://img.icons8.com/color/22/000000/javascript--v2.png"/> JavaScript developer</li>